jestann/blocipedia/README.md

 # Collab

-A wiki collaboration app on Rails.
-Features free public and paid private collaboration spaces.
-Employs Devise and Pundit to implement differentiated collaborator permissions.
-Accepts payment via Stripe.
-Offers markdown rendering.
+Collab is a collaboration app on Rails.
+Users can create free public and paid private collaboration spaces.
+Collab employes Devise and Pundit to implement differentiated collaborator permissions.
+It accepts payment for premium membership via Stripe.
+All collaboration spaces offer markdown rendering.

 #### Build Frameworks